SolaceLabs/solace-pretty-dump/README.md

 ### OAuth2

-For OAuth authentication to work, you'll need to out-of-band mechanism to fetch a token for PrettyDump to use.
+For OAuth authentication to work, you'll need an out-of-band mechanism to fetch a token for PrettyDump to use.
 For my testing, I managed to make this work with my Azure OAuth provider using a `curl` script:
 ```
 curl https://login.microsoftonline.com/xxxxxxx/oauth2/v2.0/token -d 'grant_type=client_credentials&client_id=xxxxxx&client_secret=xxxxxxxx&scope=api://xxxxxxxx/.default'